CaramelInvestor/simple_shell/README.md

 Simple shell 1.0 +

 Usage: simple_shell [filename]
-Your shell can take a file as a command line argument The file contains all the commands that your shell should run before exiting The file should contain one command per line
+The shell should take a file as a command line argument The file contains all the commands that your shell should run before exiting The file should contain one command per line
 In this mode, the shell should not print a prompt and should not read from stdin